Availability All Editions

 Where to Find

-If you would like to import your financial events into another scenario than the one currently selected, swith to that scenario by clicking Scenario or Plan of Record in the top left of the header:
+If you would like to import your allocations into a different scenario than the one currently selected, switch to that scenario by clicking Scenario or Plan of Record in the top left of the header:

 Choose Type of Data and Prepare

 You can add new allocations and update existing ones.
 Find a detailed overview of when allocations can be updated here.

 If you don‘t have a spreadsheet of allocations available, download our example spreadsheet of allocations.
 This example serves as an outline for configuring your allocation related data.
 You can also use the example spreadsheet to run a test import in your Meisterplan system.

 Your existing allocations will not be overwritten or deleted by the test import.
 You can delete the imported sample allocations at any time.